AndCake/zino/README.md

 			}

 		- a special CSS selector can be used to bind an event to the component tag itself: `:host`
+		- the `this.getHost()` function can be used to access the custom tag that event's target element belongs to.

 		- Example: